michaelloos/Portfolio/NBA Salary Model/readme.md

 # NBA Salary Model

-R script containing analysis to generate a multiple linear regression model to predict an NBA player's salary based on player characteristics and statistics.
+Project using R and statistical methods to analyze data and generate a multiple linear regression model to predict an NBA player’s salary based on player characteristics and statistics.
+This project contains data gathering and cleaning, created variables, analysis of variables, linear regression modeling, and model diagnostics.

 ## Libraries
 * dplyr